-Devon is such a diverse county.
-From sand and pebble beaches to rough and rugged moorland and some of the UK’s most spectacular rural countryside – not to mention bustling cities like Exeter and Plymouth, and the coastal towns that make up the English Riviera – every taste is catered to in this, the UK’s second largest county.
+The secret to Devon’s enduring popularity lies in its diversity.
+From sand and pebble beaches to rough and rugged moorland and some of the UK’s most spectacular rural countryside – not to mention bustling cities like Exeter, Plymouth and even Totnes, and the coastal towns that make up the English Riviera – every taste is catered to in this, the UK’s second largest county.

 Devon is the only English county with two separate coastlines.
 In the north, spectacular beaches such as Woolacombe and Croyde attract surfers from around the country, while to the south the Jurassic coast – England’s first World Heritage Site – offers dramatic red cliffs and the chance to go rock pooling and fossil hunting with the children.